Sith: Fictional backstory (Legends)

-Sadow began the Great Hyperspace War, invading the Republic and laying siege to its planets.
+Sadow began the Great Hyperspace War, the first campaign of oppression waged against the galaxy by the Sith, by invading the Republic and laying siege to its planets.
 Sadow's efforts were initially met with success, his forces amplified by illusions that Sadow projected from his meditation sphere.
-Ultimately, however, his concentration was broken when his apprentice turned on him.
+Ultimately, however, his concentration broke when his apprentice turned on him.
 With his illusions dispersed, Sadow's forces were forced to retreat.
-Upon returning to Sith space they found that Kressh had not been killed, and they engaged him in a space battle.
+Upon returning to Sith space, they found that Kressh had not been killed, and they engaged him in a space battle.
 Sadow was victorious once again, but they were soon attacked by Republic forces.
 Sadow escaped by causing the Denarii Binary Star to go supernova.
-The Sith Empire was saved from collapse by Darth Vitiate, another one of Ragnos' former acolytes, who led the Sith into hiding in the Unknown Regions.
+The Sith Empire was saved from collapse by Darth Vitiate, another one of Ragnos's former acolytes, who led the Sith into hiding in the Unknown Regions.

 In the Empire's absence, the influence of the Sith eventually led to the corruption of several Jedi Knights, including Freedon Nadd, Exar Kun, and Ulic Qel-Droma.
 Nadd, a former prodigy from the Jedi stronghold world of Ossus, made the conscious choice to embrace the dark side of the Force and sought out knowledge from Sadow's fallen empire, eventually leading him to Sadow himself, still alive and in exile on Yavin IV.
-After learning from Sadow, Nadd killed him and used his Sith status and power to conquer the planet Onderon and produce a royal lineage.
+After learning from Sadow, Nadd murdered his teacher and used his Sith status and power to conquer the planet Onderon and produce a royal lineage.
 After Nadd's death, Exar Kun sought out Sith arts from both Nadd's spirit and that of Marka Ragnos.
 The latter declared Kun Dark Lord of the Sith and made Qel-Droma his apprentice.
 Corrupting several Jedi to their cause and allying themselves with warriors such as the Mandalorians, Kun and Qel-Droma declared war on the Galactic Republic.
-During a raid on the Jedi Library at Ossus, Qel-Droma dueled and killed his brother, but was captured.
-Qel-Droma was redeemed and was instrumental in Kun's downfall, when the latter retreated to Naga Sadow's former stronghold on Yavin IV.
+During a raid on the Jedi Library at Ossus, Qel-Droma dueled and killed his brother but was captured.
+Qel-Droma was subsequently redeemed and was instrumental in Kun's downfall when the latter retreated to Naga Sadow's former stronghold on Yavin IV.